williamagbo/williamagbo/README.md

 ## Hi there 👋 My name is William Agbo.
 I am a data-driven professional with 10+ years of analytical expertise transitioning from biomedical science to data analytics.
 I am particularly interested in AI, machine learning and all things data science.
-My favourite tools are Python and Tableau.
 I am studying for an MS in Business & Data Analytics.
 When I am not trying to make sense of some dataset, I am looking for ways to teach young children to study the Bible more effectively.

+## I'm currently using
+- Python • R • SQL • Tableau • Power BI • Machine Learning

 ## 🛠 I’m currently working on
 - My thesis: **The Application of Prescriptive Analytics in Operational Efficiency Optimization in Healthcare Management**.